-The Faculty of Letters consists of eight majors: i) Philosophy and Ethics; ii) Aesthetics and History of Art; iii) Geography, Sociology, Anthropology, and Socio-Cultural Studies; iv) Psychology, Social Psychology and Clinical Psychology; v) History and Archaeology; vi) Linguistics and Linguistics of Modern Japanese; vii) Japanese Linguistics and Literatures; viii) Chinese, English, French, and German Linguistics and Literatures.
+The Faculty of Letters consists of eight majors: i) Philosophy and Ethics; ii) Aesthetics and History of Art; iii) Geography, Sociology, Anthropology, and Socio-Cultural Studies; iv) Psychology; v) History and Archaeology; vi) Linguistics and Linguistics of Modern Japanese; vii) Japanese Linguistics and Literatures; viii) Chinese, English, French, and German Linguistics and Literatures.

 The first academic year consists of introductory courses in humanities, freshman seminars, classroom discussion, along with more specialized courses.
 This ensures student’s familiarity with the fundamentals of the humanities and social sciences.

 Following first year, students are expected to take courses designed to bring them to the forefront of their chosen academic field.
 Throughout their courses, students acquire familiarity with various research methods.
 These can then be applied to the more advanced level research courses, eventually culminating in a graduation thesis.
 Students can also deepen their understanding of the humanities subjects by taking a multitude of courses covering a wide range of subfields within the humanities, or by studying abroad.
 Our goal is for students to develop the essential skills necessary to identify and solve the complex issues that they may encounter in their futures.

 Profiles of Exemplary Candidates